Sinking of RMS Empress of Ireland: Sinking

+In the ship's wireless room, Marconi operators Edward Bamford, who was on watch at the time, and Ronald Ferguson, the chief operator who had just turned in, were put on alert by the collision.
+Receiving permission from the Chief officer to send a distress call, they did so immediately and contacted the Pointe-au-Père Marconi station: "May have struck ship... listing terribly."
+They notified rescuers on shore of their position twenty miles from Rimouski.

 Damage sustained by Storstad after its collision with Empress of Ireland.

 Empress of Ireland lurched heavily to starboard and began settling by the stern.
 There was no time to shut the watertight doors.
 Water entered through open portholes, some only a few feet above the water line, and inundated passageways and cabins.
 Most of the passengers and crew located in the lower decks drowned quickly.
 Those berthed in the upper decks were awakened by the collision and immediately boarded lifeboats on the boat deck.
 Within a few minutes, the ship's list was so severe that the port lifeboats could not be launched.
 Some passengers attempted to do so but the lifeboats just crashed into the side of the ship, spilling their occupants into the frigid water.
 Five starboard lifeboats were launched successfully, while a sixth and seventh capsized during lowering.

 The lights and power on Empress of Ireland eventually failed five or six minutes after the collision, plunging the ship into darkness.
 Ten minutes after the collision, the ship rolled violently over her starboard side, allowing as many as 700 passengers and crew to crawl out of the portholes and decks onto her port side.
 The ship lay upon her side for a minute or two, having seemingly run aground.
 Shortly afterwards at 02:10, about 14 minutes after the collision, the bow rose briefly out of the water and the ship finally sank.
 Hundreds of people were thrown into the near-freezing water.
 The disaster resulted in the deaths of 1,012 people.